Biological Basis of Behavior Program

 Dr. Steven Fluharty, Professor of Pharmacology in the School of Veterinary Medicine with secondary appointments as professor of Neuroscience and Pharmacology in the School of Medicine and Professor of Psychology in the School of Arts & Sciences, served as director of the Biological Basis of Behavior Program from 1994 to 2005 and is now the Dean of the School of Arts and Sciences at Penn.
 In 2001, the position of Associate Director was created to provide greater academic and advising support for the students in the BBB Program.
 Dr. Jennifer Heerding has held the post since its inception.

 More recently, Dr. Ted Abel, Brush Family Professor of Biology and Director of the NIMH Predoctoral Training Program in Behavioral and Cognitive Neuroscience, took over as BBB Director in 2006.
-He was joined in 2010 by Dr. Marc Schmidt, Associate Professor of Biology and a director of the Neuroscience Graduate Group.
+He was joined in 2010 by Dr. Marc Schmidt, Associate Professor of Biology and a past director of the Neuroscience Graduate Group.
 Drs.
 Abel and Schmidt currently serve as co-Directors for the BBB Program.